 If an honest error occurs, students are encouraged to contact the campus ministry office and make corrections.
-Online access to the digital log will be shut down for 10 days at the end of the school year, for all of Christmas Break, and periodically during the school year for maintenance and information archival.
+Online access to the digital log will be shut down for a few days over Christmas Break, and periodically during the school year for maintenance and information archival.
+Students are notified in advance when the site will be down.
 Service hours completed during this time should be submitted once the online registry reopens.